TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.
 With every update make sure to run `php artisan ide-helper:models --smart-reset`

+## 0.50.0

+Nice little one!
+This update simply adds a new field to the features model.
+In order to complete this update simply copy over the migration `code/database/migrations/2020_11_29_123208_add_description_to_features.php`.

 ## 0.49.0

 Default Payment Method management!
 This one will allow an entity to have a default payment method, and thus adds an end point to manage this as well as a listener structure to remove the default flag on any other payment method.